makrcat/no-ai-overview/README.md

 ## no-ai-overview

-This is a chrome extension that removes google's AI overview by blocking the prompt from firing.
+This is a chrome extension removes google's AI overview.
+Specifically, it makes the browser add some parameters to your web request so that the AI doesn't get prompted. :D

 <img src="./ss.png" width="200px">